rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Samuel Eilenberg (1913-1998) and Saunders Mac Lane (1909-2005)
 -   [Alexander Grothendieck](https://en.wikipedia.org/wiki/Alexander_Grothendieck) (1928-2014)
 -   [Bill Lawvere](https://en.wikipedia.org/wiki/William_Lawvere) (b.
 1937)

+Grothendieck:

+>   If there is one thing in mathematics that fascinates me more than anything
+>   else (and doubtless always has), it is neither "number" nor "size", but
+>   always form.
+And among the thousand-and-one faces whereby form
+>   chooses to reveal itself to us, the one that fascinates me more than any
+>   other and continues to fascinate me, is the structure hidden in mathematical
+>   things. [^Grothendieck]

+[^Grothendieck]: TODO

 ### Homotopy type theory